appycodes.

 Platform integrations

 The takeaway: every layer that defines what your product does ports across cleanly.
-The layers that have to be rebuilt are the ones that define how the product feels on the device — and that's the part you want to rebuild, because that's what makes the app feel native rather than wrapped.
+The layers that have to be rebuilt are the ones that define how the product feels on the device, and that is the part you want to rebuild, because that is what makes the app feel native rather than wrapped.

 GravityOne